mohammedfajer/notes/docs/GAP5005 Games Hardware Development/tutorial-unity/week1/ws1.md

 <img src={UNITY_CUBE_PREFAB} width={"100%"} alt="Cube Prefab" />
 </div>

-Once you have done that, delete your cube from the Hierarchy Panel (do not delete the prefab in the Project Panel - your cube wil go missing from the scene, that is fine).
+Once you have done that, delete your cube from the Hierarchy Panel (do not delete the prefab in the Project Panel - your cube will go missing from the scene, that is fine).
 Delete everything else from the Hierarchy Panel so that you are left with a Main Camera, and a Directional Light.

 Once you are happy, go ahead and drag 12 of your prefabs into the Scene view.